Markol-TUS-2024-2025/Introduction-to-JavaScript/Topic 5 - Event-Driven JavaScript.md

 Create a simple form with an input element with an id of "item" and a button.
 Write JavaScript code so that when the value in the text input changes a function is called.
 In the function, accept a single parameter named "event".
-In the function code you will then be able to display information about the "item" by using event.target.vale etc.
+In the function code you will then be able to display information about the "item" by using event.target.value etc.